ohscar/rmalloc/doc/paper/jeff.rst

 case the fast path is taken where a header is allocated, ``g_memory_top`` is bumped and the header is associated with the newly created memory and returned to the client.
 Allocating a header means searching the header array for an unused block, or if the optimization described above, following ``g_unused_header_root``.
-If none is found, ``g_header_bottom`` grows downward if there is space, but there is always two headers left for compacting (more on that in the section on compacting).
+If none is found, ``g_header_bottom`` grows downward if there is space, but there are always two headers left for compacting (more on that in the section on compacting).

 In the other case, there is no space left after ``g_memory_top`` and the free block list must be scanned for an appropriate block.
 This is the most complex part of alloc/free.

-The time complexity of the simple case with the aferementioned optimization is *O(1)*, or *O(n)* (in terms of number of handles in the system) in the unoptimized case.
+The time complexity of the simple case with the aforementioned optimization is *O(1)*, or *O(n)* (in terms of number of handles in the system) in the unoptimized case.
 In the case where memory can't grow up (see Section :ref:`find-free-block` below), the time complexity is worst case  *O(n)* (in terms of the number of blocks of the specific size) and best case *O(1)*.